 Hebrews 11 has often been called the “faith hall of fame.”
 This designation refers to how Old Testament heroes of faith illustrated the walk of faith and thus became a cloud of witnesses whose examples we are exhorted to follow (Hebrews 12:1).
 Note, it was their “walk” of faith which is in view and not the initial act of faith whereby they became just before God.
 This fact has a bearing on our understanding of the faith of Noah.

-By faith Noah, being warned by God about things not yet seen, in reverence prepared an ark for the salvation of his household, by which he condemned the world, and became an heir of the righteousness which is according to faith (Hebrews 11:7)
+By faith Noah, being warned by God about things not yet seen, in reverence prepared an ark for the salvation of his household, by which he condemned the world, and became an heir of the righteousness which is according to faith (Hebrews 11:7).

-We are told that Noah “became an heir of the righteousness which is according to” (Gr kata) faith.”
-But, we must ask, “Does ‘faith” refer to the initial act of faith through which we are saved, or does it refer to a ‘walk’ of faith which is to characterize the life of those who are already justified?
+We are told that Noah “became an heir of the righteousness which is according to (Gr kata) faith.”
+But, we must ask, “Does ‘faith’ refer to the initial act of faith through which we are saved, or does it refer to a ‘walk’ of faith which is to characterize the life of those who are already justified?
 Clearly, the context of Hebrews 11 is not discussing how these believers were saved, but how they walked by faith throughout their lives.
-For example, we read, “By faith Noah prepared an ark;” by faith when Abraham was called, he obeyed”; “by faith” Abraham offered up Isaac; “by faith” Moses’ parents hid him; and “by faith” Moses left Egypt, etc. Their walk of faith is in view.
+For example, we read, “By faith Noah prepared an ark”; by faith, when Abraham was called, he obeyed”; “by faith” Abraham offered up Isaac; “by faith” Moses’ parents hid him; and “by faith” Moses left Egypt, etc. Their walk of faith is in view.

 Furthermore, while it is common to understand “righteousness” in verse 7 as right standing before God through faith alone, Paul Tanner has shown that this meaning is highly unlikely in the Epistle to the Hebrews.444 He points out that the word “righteousness” is never used in Hebrews in a forensic sense.
 It is always used (6x) of moral righteousness and not legal justification.445 For example, “the word of righteousness” in 5:13 is a word about a quality of discernment which characterizes the mature in contrast to the baby Christian.
 The Old Testament saints performed “acts of righteousness” (Hebrews 11:33), and our Father trains us through disciplines so that we may know “the peaceful fruit of righteousness” (Hebrews 12:11).
 These training sessions are designed to produce ethical righteousness in our lives.